 Inspiring TED-Talks for Graphic DesignersInspiring TED-Talks for Graphic Designers The fresh collection of inspiring and informative TED-talks, this time focused on the issues of typography, book design and graphic art.

 It’s not a secret how diverse and influential is graphic design nowadays.
-It covers multiple purposes and serves great deal of diverse spheres of human life and activity.
-Today it is enhanced and strengthened by broad opportunities of modern technologies, but new generations of the best designers keep following the roots and getting inspired from the experts.
+It covers multiple purposes and serves a great deal of diverse spheres of human life and activity.
+Today it is enhanced and strengthened by broad opportunities of modern technologies, but new generations of the best designers keep following the roots and getting inspired by the experts.

 One of the productive and highly professional ways to inspiration is TED.
 Perhaps you remember the collections we have already suggested watching: 20 TED talks for designers about diverse design issues and 10 TED-talks for creatives from different spheres.
 Today we’re going to recommend you a new set of informative and insightful TED and TEDx-talks presented by recognized international experts.

 Here is the collection of 10 TED-talks all with the descriptions given on the TED website or YouTube presentations.
 This time they are focused on the issues of graphic design.
-Most of them are already classic, sometimes even could be called legendary, and that makes them even more precious as they have been successfully checked with the time and practice.
-The ability to analyze take the best from the past usually broadens the creative horizons and becomes a solid foundation from innovative thinking.
+Most of them are already classic, sometimes even could be called legendary, and that makes them even more precious as they have been successfully checked with time and practice.
+The ability to analyze take the best from the past usually broadens the creative horizons and becomes a solid foundation for innovative thinking.
 So, enjoy watching and feel the energy of great masters!

 My life in typefaces by Matthew Carter

 Pick up a book, magazine or screen, and more than likely you’ll come across some typography designed by Matthew Carter.
 In this charming talk, the man behind typefaces such as Verdana, Georgia and Bell Centennial (designed just for phone books — remember them?), takes us on a spin through a career focused on the very last pixel of each letter of a font.